cucumber/common/HACKING.md

 * http://danluu.com/monorepo/
 * https://medium.com/@bebraw/the-case-for-monorepos-907c1361708a

-### Splitsh Lite

-We're using a tool called [splitsh-lite](https://github.com/splitsh/lite) to push the monorepo to the manyrepos.
-This is done by the CI server, but if you wish to do it locally, here is how to install it:

-First, make sure you have set [GOPATH](https://golang.org/doc/code.html#GOPATH).
-Second, install it:

-    ./scripts/install_splitsh-lite

-Now you should have a new file called `bin/splitsh-lite`

 ### Docker and CI

 Our CI build uses Docker.
 We have our own docker images defined in `Dockerfile.*`